 Read the Guide →How the court treats different types of income changes.
 Why layoffs qualify but voluntary career changes may not.

-Learn About Hardship →The legal framework for relocation cases.
+Learn About Arrears →The legal framework for relocation cases.
 What factors the court considers when one parent wants to move.

 Browse All EpisodesWhether you need to enforce an existing order or modify it due to changed circumstances, we act decisively.